 In order to understand win-win-win, you must first understand win-win.
 It's a common philosophy but let's take a look at it from an agency standpoint.

 So far we've only talked about win-win.
 Just two 'wins'.
-You're thinking to yourself, where is that third 'win'??
-Ultimately, the win-win-win approach includes the target audience, and they can feel the difference.
-You miss the mark if the client and agency are happy, with the marketing, when the target is not.
-The win-win-win approach requires you to always think critically about your target's needs and wants.
+You may be thinking to yourself, where is that third 'win'??
+Ultimately, the win-win-win approach includes the target audience - the whole point for the collaboration!
+The third step in the win-win-win approach requires you to always think critically about your target's needs and wants.
 This results in better content all around.